markNZed/processism-react-three/storyboard.md

 In most human systems, the very act of observing is already a form of participation.
 Just as every performer needs an audience, the observer’s presence influences the system.
 The observer and the observed are intertwined, their interactions forming a dynamic, participatory process.

-By understanding this, we can appreciate that our observations are not just passive acts of recording reality—they are active engagements that shape and are shaped by the systems we observe.
+By understanding this, we can appreciate that our observations are not just passive acts of recording reality — they are active engagements that shape and are shaped by the systems we observe.
 This perspective invites us to reconsider the role of the observer, not as a detached spectator, but as an integral participant.

 # 46. Scene: Conscious vs Unconscious
 ## 46.1.
 Objective
 Introduce a practical and useful distinction between conscious and unconscious processes, offering a way to think about consciousness within the framework of processism.
 ## 46.2.
 Animation
 Begin with a circular "viewfinder" in the center of the screen.
-Inside this circle, relationships and processes are clearly visible—lines and nodes are actively connecting and interacting.
+Inside this circle, relationships and processes are clearly visible — lines and nodes are actively connecting and interacting.
 Outside the circle, the screen is dimmed or blurred, indicating the presence of relationships and processes that are not immediately visible or attended to.
 As the viewfinder moves across the screen, different parts of the system come into focus, while others fade into the background, symbolizing the conscious and unconscious aspects of experience.
 Occasionally, the circle expands, revealing more of the system, then contracts, narrowing the focus again.
 ## 46.3.
 Narration
 Consciousness is a subject of intense debate, especially in fields like philosophy and neuroscience.
 We won’t attempt to solve the 'hard problem of consciousness' here, but we can explore a useful way to distinguish between conscious and unconscious processes within the framework of processism.

 Imagine that this circular view represents our conscious awareness.
-Inside this circle, we can see relationships and processes clearly—they are within our conscious focus.
+Inside this circle, we can see relationships and processes clearly — they are within our conscious focus.
 However, outside this circle lies a vast array of relationships and processes that remain unconscious, operating below the level of our immediate awareness.

 Most of the processes we participate in are unconscious.
 These include the automatic functions within our bodies, the habitual behaviors in our relationships, and the broader dynamics within society and the environment.
-We’re often unaware of these processes unless something draws them into our conscious focus—such as a sudden change or a deliberate act of attention.
+We’re often unaware of these processes unless something draws them into our conscious focus — such as a sudden change or a deliberate act of attention.

 Our sensitivity to these processes, whether conscious or unconscious, determines the range of options available to us.
-When we expand our awareness—enlarging the circle, so to speak—we increase our sensitivity to more processes, allowing us to engage with a broader range of relationships and influences.
+When we expand our awareness — enlarging the circle, so to speak — we increase our sensitivity to more processes, allowing us to engage with a broader range of relationships and influences.
 Conversely, when our focus narrows, we become more limited in what we can perceive and respond to.

 This brings us to the idea of the 'self.'
 We can define the self narrowly, consisting only of the ego and the stories we tell ourselves about who we are.
 In this view, consciousness is limited to a small set of personal narratives and immediate concerns.
-But we can also define the self more broadly, as encompassing all the processes we are sensitive to—both conscious and unconscious.
+But we can also define the self more broadly, as encompassing all the processes we are sensitive to — both conscious and unconscious.

 By recognizing the fluid boundary between conscious and unconscious processes, we open up new possibilities for understanding consciousness.
 It's not just about what we are aware of at any given moment, but about how we navigate the vast network of processes that make up our experience.
 Expanding our sensitivity and awareness allows us to engage more fully with the world, integrating a larger range of processes into our understanding of ourselves and our place in the world.